 Minutia density plots show where the template generator tends to find minutia in fingerprint images.
-They are 2D histograms where the degree of illumination at an (x, y) coordinate indicates how frequently the software located a minutiae point at that location.
+They are 2D histograms where the degree of illumination at an (x,y) coordinate indicates how frequently the software located a minutiae point at that location.
 The purpose of showing minutia density plots is to determine whether the template generator exhibits regional preference when locating minutia.

-NIST has determined that this template generator produces minutia exhibiting a periodic structure.
+Some template generators produce minutia that exhibit a periodic structure, but this template generator does not.
 Periodic structures and other regional preferences are an indication that the template generator is departing from the minutia placement requirements of INCITS 378, clause 5.
 The expected pattern is a locally uniform distribution, and the appearance of local structure indicates systematic non-conformance with the standard.
 Given such behavior negatively affects interoperability[9], developers are asked to determine the cause of such behavior - for example, as an artifact of a tilebased image processing algorithms applied to the input fingerprint image - and to resubmit corrected algorithms.